arun-gupta/shopify-copilot/README.md

    npm start
    ```

-   **Note:** The app runs entirely in the browser.
-No backend server is required for development.
+   **That's it!** The app runs entirely in the browser with Ollama as the default AI provider.

 5. **Open your browser**
    Navigate to `http://localhost:3000`